Tech Accelerator

 Psychologist and computer scientist Geoffrey Hinton coined the term deep learning to describe algorithms that help computers recognize different types of objects and text characters in pictures and videos.

-Fei-Fei Li started to work on the ImageNet visual database (introduced in 2009), which became a catalyst for the AI boom and the basis of an annual competition for image recognition algorithms.
+Fei-Fei Li started to work on the ImageNet visual database introduced in 2009.
+It became a catalyst for the AI boom and the basis of an annual competition for image recognition algorithms.

 Netflix launched the Netflix Prize competition with the goal of creating a machine learning algorithm more accurate than Netflix's proprietary user recommendation software.

-The term machine learning may not trigger the same kind of excitement as AI, but ML has been handed some sexy synonyms that rival artificial intelligence -- among them, cybernetic mind, electrical brain and fully adaptive resonance theory.
-And countless machine learning algorithms that shape ML models and their predictive outcomes run the gamut of the alphabet from Apriori to Z-array.
+The term machine learning might not trigger the same kind of excitement as AI, but ML has been handed some noteworthy synonyms that rival the appeal of artificial intelligence.
+Among them are cybernetic mind, electrical brain and fully adaptive resonance theory.
+The names of countless machine learning algorithms that shape ML models and their predictive outcomes cut across the entire alphabet, from Apriori to Z array.

 2010